pixelib/Meteor/README.md

 # Design considerations
 ### To queue or not to queue
-The library itself is unopinionated about transport and thus execution.
+The library itself is un opinionated about transport and thus execution.
 It's up to the specific transport implementation to decide whether a fan-out or queueing strategy is appropriate.
 The default Redis implementation uses a normal broadcast, meaning that all invocations will be executed on all nodes which provide an implementation (but only the first return value is returned to the invoker function).
 Other implementations may use a more sophisticated queueing mechanism, allowing implementation instances to only process a subset of the invocations.

 ### Error handling